eziodeyk/OR-ML-survey/README.md

 the graph convolutional layers works on both node-embedding features and edge-emmbedding features and hierachically proceeds them into the final MLP layer, which generates the adjancent matrix as output.

 #### End to end learning and optimization on graphs
-Bryan Wilder et al. 2019 nips, differentible approximation
+Bryan Wilder et al. 2019 nips, differentible approximation.
 github: https://github.com/bwilder0/clusternet

 #### Learning Heuristics over Large Graphs via Deep Reinforcement Learning